fardog/node-random-lib/README.md

 ## Known Issues

 - Testling claims failure on a number of browsers when generating large quantities of numbers, but it doesn't fail consistently.
-This needs to be investigated further.
+This needs to be investigated further, so browser support is experimental at the moment.

 ## Contributing